Rhinitis Medicamentosa (Nasal Decongestant Spray Addiction)

 Note that this "addiction" only occurs with nasal decongestant sprays and NOT with steroid & other types of nasal sprays.
 Also nasal decongestant pills like sudafed are also without this potential risk.

 Just like with any addiction, there is going to be a withdrawal process.
-The withdrawal for afrin addiction is severe nasal congestion and obstruction lasting several weeks to months.
+The withdrawal for afrin addiction is severe nasal congestion and obstruction lasting a few weeks to more rarely even months.
 These withdrawal symptoms are unavoidable and truly miserable unfortunately.
 However, there are a few medications that can help blunt the severity, though withdrawal will still be experienced.
 As such, treatment we prescribe patients are as follows:

 - High dose prednisone starting at 60mg tapered slowly over ~2 weeks

 - Start steroid nasal spray AND anthistamine nasal spray use

-- Start hypertonic saline flushes to the nose as a natural and gentle decongestant (we suggest Neilmed Sinus Rinse sold over-the-counter).
+- Can also start hypertonic saline flushes to the nose as a natural and gentle decongestant (we suggest Neilmed Sinus Rinse sold over-the-counter).
 Watch video how sinus rinses are performed.

-Usually by 4 weeks, the withdrawal symptom start to improve and once completely resolved, your nose will be back to its normal healthy state!
+Usually within 4 weeks, the withdrawal symptoms start to improve and once completely resolved, your nose will be back to its normal healthy state!

 A story on this problem was published in the New York Times.
 Click here to read it.